-Sociology is composed of two different words; a Latin word 'Socius' meaning companion or associate and which eventually was referred to as society, and a Greek word 'Logos' meaning science or study.
-The etymological meaning of Sociology is thus 'the science of society'.
+Sociology is composed of two different words; a Latin word 'Socius' meaning companion which associate and or eventually was referred to as society, and a Greek word 'Logos' meaning science or The etymological meaning study. of Sociology is thus 'the science of society'.
 Previously Comte termed this science as 'social physics.'
 Later on it popularly came to be known as Sociology.
 He found the need for a new science to study social phenomena from a scientific approach.